han-yaeger/yaeger-tutorial/README.md

 ```

 Notice how the event handler receives a `Set<KeyCode>`.
 This Set will contain all the buttons that are
 currently pressed.
 Depending on this, we set the motion of the Entity.
-To set the motion, we must set both
-the direction and the speed.
-For convenience Yaeger supplied an Enumeration for setting the `Direction`.

-### Change the frame index depending on the direction of the Player
+### Change the frame index depending on the direction of the Hanny
-We should still change the frame index depending on the direction of the Player.
+We should still change the frame index depending on the direction of Hanny.
 For this a `DynamicSpriteEntity`
 provides the method ` setCurrentFrameIndex(int)`.

 :computer: Set the correct frame index.
 Make sure only the left and right buttons change the direction in which
-the Player seems to be swimming.
+Hanny seems to be swimming.

-## Add the air bubbles to the Game
+## Add interaction between Hanny and the Swordfish
+A standard feature of a game engine is collision detection.
+It is an algorithmically complex calculation that determines if any two
+entities occupy the same part of the screen.
+If so, they have collided.

+Yaeger differentiates between entities that need to be notified about a collision (a Collided) and those that do not need to
+be notified (a Collider).
+Thinks of this as a train and a fly.
+If they collide the train doesn't even notice it; the fly does
+(and dies).

+With this approach it is possible to minimize the number of entities that need to be checked for collisions every Game Loop.
+And
+it enables a good Object Oriented approach to place the responsibility of handling a collision, at the right entity.

+### Add collision detection for Hanny and the Swordfish
+There are several different algorithms for collision detection but Yaeger only supports the most simple implementation which is based
+on the BoundingBox of an entity.
+This method is called Axis Aligned Bounding Box (AABB) collision detection and is implemented through
+the interfaces `AABBCollided` and `Collider`.

+> Besides the interface `AABBCollided` there is a more complex version `AABBSideAwareCollided`, which receives information
+> on which of its sides the collision has occurred.

+The Sworfish is a dangerous foe and each time Hanny collides with him, she will lose a lifepoint.
+At the start of the game Hanny
+has ten of those and when she reaches zero, she dies and it is Game Over.

+:computer: Add the correct interface to Hanny and the SwordFish.
+You do not need to implement the event handler, but for testing purposes
+you should add a `system.out.println("Collision!");`

+:arrow_forward: Start the game and test if the collision has been detected.

+### Ensure that Hanny loses a life point when she has collided
+Because Hanny is the one that needs to know if she has collided with the SwordFish, she will be the one that implements
+`AABBCollided`.